spark-mv/cdn/install.md

 To instantly see if HolaCDN attached itself to your player and is sending statistics, play the video and while it is playing, enter ```hola_cdn.get_stats()```.
 You should see printouts from HolaCDN with video timelime information.

-Note: If your site includes frames, don’t forget to enter the console commands in the frame where the video player is located.
+Note: If your site includes frames, enter the console commands in the frame containing the video player.

 # 4. Checking statistics on the portal

-Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics are written to the video analytics section.
+Login to [your HolaCDN account] (http://www.holacdn.com) and verify that statistics are written to the video analytics section.
 Note that it may take a few minutes for statistics to appear on the portal.

 The quickest way to see your recent activity is by clicking on 'debug mode' and then on the 'recent events' button.
+These events will appear only a few seconds after you finish viewing a video.

-When looking at the table, note that you will only see statistics in the 'disabled' column, since HolaCDN is only operating in statistics mode at this point.
+You will only see detailed statistics in the 'disabled' column, since HolaCDN is only operating in statistics mode at this point.

 # 5. Deploy to production

 When you are satisfied with local testing, you can gradually enable the service in production.
-Login to your portal account and go to the configuration section.
-Use the granular controls to enable Hola on different platforms/browsers
+Login to [your HolaCDN account] (http://www.holacdn.com) and go to the configuration section.
+Use the granular controls to enable Hola on different platforms/browsers.
 For example:

-* Start by enabling HolaCDN in statistics mdoe for 10% of Chrome/Win users.
+* Enable HolaCDN in statistics mode only for 10% of Chrome/Win users.
 * Increase HolaCDN statistics collection to 100% of Chrome/Win users.
 * Add more/browsers/platforms.

-To verify that your changes took effect, don't forget to set HolaCDN to default mode (		```hola_cdn.set_mode_default()```) so that it will be initalized based on decisions on the server side, and not the local setting you entered earlier.
+To verify that your changes took effect, remember to set HolaCDN to default mode (```hola_cdn.set_mode_default()```) to ensure the JS is initalized based on decisions on the server side, and not the local setting you entered earlier.

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.